tier4/drs-docs/docs/calibration/index.md

             ![](images/image-20241121-122343.png)

     <details>
-    <summary>If no images are shown on `image_view` window</summary>
+    <summary>If no images are shown in the `image_view` window</summary>

-    The possible reason of the issue is time synchronization does not work well for some reason.
+    A possible cause of this issue is poor time synchronization.
     Check the window title of `image_view` window.
-If the displayed "delay" value is too large like the following picture, the tolerance value can be relaxed by modifing `common/tier4_calibration_views/tier4_calibration_views/image_view_ros_interface.py`.
+If the displayed "delay" value is too large, as in the following picture, the tolerance value can be relaxed by modifying `common/tier4_calibration_views/tier4_calibration_views/image_view_ros_interface.py`.

     ![](images/Screenshot_from_2024-12-15_13-18-31.png)